WakiMak/trentent.github.io-forked/_posts/2015-09-01-citrix-xenapp-opengl-pass-through-and-nvidia-grid-cards-on-amazon-ec2-g2-instances.md

   </li>
 </ul>

 My initial setup is a Q87M-E system with a Intel 4771 and onboard graphics.
-My system is setup with Windows 2012 R2 with Citrix & 7.6.
+My system is setup with Windows 2012 R2 with Citrix XenApp 7.6.

-Launching an ICA session to the & 7.6 server results in:
+Launching an ICA session to the XenApp 7.6 server results in:

 <div style="clear: both; text-align: center;">
 </div>